 Roller skating is not only a recreational activity.
-For many African Americans, it has a long tradition, which is currently brought to a wider public.
+The long tradition of African American skating is currently brought to a wider public.

 During the decades a rich African American roller skating culture had risen up.
 People skated to the sound of local R&B music unique to each city.
 This local music created each city’s distinct style, which persist in black communities throughout the country today.
 The documentary United Skates, which premiered in April 2018, shows the living culture, but also the threats it faces by the decline in number of roller rinks and rink owners’ covert racism.
 In February this year the film made it to HBO, the American premium television network, and a wider audience noticed this subculture.